dennisfrymire/project-3-cocktail-app/README.md

-# project-3-cocktail-app

-Possible App Names:
-“Cocktails”
-“High Top”
-“Mixology”/“Mixologist”
-“Elixir”
-"The Typsy Code"
-"React-Tails"
+# BarCode - a Cocktail Search and Libary App

 ## Concept